The Washington University and Barnes-Jewish Spine Center specialists have helped pioneer innovative surgical techniques to treat spine deformities

 Physician Specialists - Thoracic and Lumbar Spine Deformities

-Dr. Bridwell and Dr. Lenke are world-renowned for treating children and adults with spinal deformities.
-Both are past presidents of the Scoliosis Research Society.
+Dr. Bridwell is world-renowned for treating children and adults with spinal deformities.
+He is a past president of the Scoliosis Research Society.

 For a referral to a Washington University neurosurgeon or orthopedic spine surgeon at Barnes-Jewish Hospital, call